efsalvarenga/CV/index.md

 Shell Upstream IDA's focal point for wells & reservoir projects, developing data science solutions, and supporting colleagues translate analytics into engineering and management language.
-I am skillful in slicing complex problems into modularised components that can be mathematically represented and solved with fit for purpose models.
+I am skillful in slicing and communicating complex problems into modularised components that can be mathematically represented and solved with fit for purpose models.
 My professional engineering background is supported by further academic education in operational research and management sciences.
 Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling throughout Den Haag.